-The collection of brushes come in different shapes and sizes, all geared towards protecting your hair.
-The classic style brush features wide-rows of effective bristles that separate and define wet curls while detangling it.
-This brush can be used on wet or dry hair but I feel you’ll get the best usage on wet hair.
-The collection includes brushes for curling your hair while blow drying as well as smaller brushes for children.
+The collection of brushes comes in different shapes and sizes, all geared towards protecting your hair.
+The classic style brush features wide rows of effective bristles that separate and define wet curls while detangling it.
+This brush can be used on wet or dry hair, but I feel you’ll get the best usage on wet hair.
+The collection includes brushes for curling hair while blow drying and smaller brushes for children.

-The Wet Brush is a magical tool that can dance it’s way through the curliest of manes.
-Offered in a variety of shapes and sizes, this brush is known to minimize tangles, frizzing and breakage.
+The Wet Brush is a magical tool that can dance through the curliest of manes.
+This brush is offered in various shapes and sizes and minimizes tangles, frizzing, and breakage.
 There are many ways to utilize this brush.
 Perhaps the most effective is while deep-conditioning your hair.
-It can also be used post-wash and while blow drying.
+It can also be used post-wash and while blow-drying.

 Some people go through their natural hair journey without a comb.
 I couldn’t imagine doing this!
 A comb like Ouidad’s Double Detangler is perfect for maneuvering through thicker hair.
-Created with double rows of comb teeth, it is well-equipped to handle your strands without being rough or heavy handed.
+Created with double rows of comb teeth, it can handle your strands without being rough or heavy-handed.
 This is a must-have for curly girls in the 3a-4 hair types.

-The Flexy Brush is ideal for exfoliating, cleaning and addressing your scalp.
-The open-cushion structure makes it easy to eliminate bacteria and build up while using.
+The Crave Naturals Flex DMC Detangling Brush is ideal for exfoliating, cleaning, and addressing your scalp.
+The open-cushion structure makes it easy to eliminate bacteria and build-up while using.
 This brush is especially good for detangling and removing fairy knots.
-With a conditioner of your choice, brush your hair from root to tip.
-Spend additional time on the roots to exfoliate scalp and stimulate blood circulation.
+Brush your hair from root to tip with a conditioner of your choice.
+Spend additional time on the roots to exfoliate the scalp and stimulate blood circulation.

-The Tangle Teezer is known to detangle your hair, assist while blow drying and help you achieve your desired hair style.
+The Tangle Teezer is known to detangle your hair, assist while blow drying, and help you achieve your desired hairstyle.
 This multi-purpose brush comes in a variety of shapes and sizes that will address your hair’s individual need.
 I like these brushes because they cater to dry-styling.
 When you’re trying to achieve that Cardi B pearl updo that she wore to the Grammys, the Tangle Teezer is a tool that can help you execute it.
 These brushes start at just $12.
-Can’t go wrong with that!
+You can’t go wrong with that!

 Combs with wider spaces between the teeth make for a stress-free detangling session.
-Hercules’ Sagemann Magic Star Hair Comb is heaven sent for women with really thick hair.
-It has been designed in a way that the teeth won’t harm or damage your hair.
+Hercules’ Sagemann Magic Star Hair Comb is heaven-sent for women with really thick hair.
+It has been designed so that the teeth won’t harm or damage your hair.
 Not only does this contribute to the overall health of your hair, it allows you to style your hair without the pain of detangling.
 More on the costly side, the Magic Star comb retails at $25.

-While most of the brushes mentioned above can be used on wet or dry hair, know that the Conair Hi-Style Rubber Cushion Brush will cause more harm that good on dry hair.
-If you use it while shampooing and deep conditioning, it will be your best friend.
+While most of the brushes mentioned above can be used on wet or dry hair, know that the Conair Hi-Style Rubber Cushion Brush will cause more harm than good on dry hair.
+It will be your best friend if you use it while shampooing and deep conditioning.
 If you use it on dry hair, it’ll be your worst enemy.
 Now that we got that out of the way, this brush is a favorite to curly girls with type 4 hair.
 It seems to penetrate each tangle, and fairy knot in a way that makes detangling less of a choir and more of a simple task.

 Have you tried any of these brushes?
-Share your experiences with us below!
+Please share your experiences with us below!